 - The ROGER D. MALKIN GALLERY was created by funds from The Deer Creek Foundation in 2006.

 - GAC moved into E. E. Bass Cultural Arts Center on Main Street in 2007, from the Wetherbee House.

 - 2007 was also the year that E. E. Bass Cultural Arts Center became home to Greenville’s 1901 Armitage-Herschell Carousel after its restoration.

-- Today Greenville Arts Council’s Executive Director, Programs Director, & its Board of Directors maintain itself as well as the E. E. Bass Education & Development Foundation, E. E. Bass Cultural Arts Center grounds, its Malkin Gallery, & the historic carousel.
+- Today, the Greenville Arts Council’s Executive Director, Office Coordinator, & its Board of Directors maintain itself as well as the E. E. Bass Education & Development Foundation, E. E. Bass Cultural Arts Center grounds, its Malkin Gallery, & the historic carousel.

 Treasurer- Jon Alverson Delta Democrat Times, Publisher

 Secretary- Elisabeth Steele Greenville Travel/Let’s Travel

 Ex-Officio- Walt Stephens Regions Bank, President